andreasdominik/ADoSnipsKodi/README.md

 Snips.AI kill to control a kodi/libreelec device.

+### Update:
+NLU (natural language understanding) definition files are added for (English and) German and make it possible to use the skill with Susi (Susi is no Snips) without Snips or the Snips console!

 This is a skill for the SnipsHermesQnD framework to control an kodi/libreelec device.

 Language is German but the app-code is written using the multi-language tools of the framework (with English already implemented) and can be adapted (within some minutes) to any language by adding the "sentences" and intents to the database in a new language.